wleejess/forestryapp/README.md

 dart doc # Will generate API documentation in the directory `doc/api/`
 ```

-Then the API documentation can be viewed by opening `doc/api/index.html`.
+Then the API documentation can be viewed by opening `doc/api/index.html` in a web browser of your choice.